FelixKrueger/Bismark/Bismark_User_Guide.md

 It should be stressed that the percent methylation value (context) is just a very rough calculation performed directly at the mapping step.
 Actual methylation levels after post-processing or filtering have been applied may vary.

-# 3) Running Bismark
+# **3) Running Bismark**
 Running Bismark is split up into three individual steps:

 1. First, the genome of interest needs to be bisulfite converted and indexed to allow Bowtie alignments.
 This step needs to be carried out only once for each genome.
 Note that Bowtie 1 and Bowtie 2 require distinct indexing steps since their indexes are not compatible.
 2. Bismark read alignment step.
 Simply specify a file to be analysed, a reference genome and alignment parameters.
-Bismark will produce a combined alignment/methylation call output (default is SAM format) as well as a run statistics report.
+Bismark will produce a combined alignment/methylation call output (default is BAM format) as well as a run statistics report.
 3. Bismark methylation extractor.
 This step is optional and will extract the methylation information from the Bismark alignment output.
 Running this additional step allows splitting the methylation information up into the different contexts, getting strand-specific methylation information and offers some filtering options.

 Each of these steps will be described in more detail (with examples) in the following sections.

 ## (I) Bismark Genome Preparation

 This script needs to be run only once to prepare the genome of interest for bisulfite alignments.
 You need to specify a directory containing the genome you want to align your reads against (please be aware that the `bismark_genome_preparation` script currently expects `FastA` files in this folder (with either `.fa` or `.fasta` extension, single or multiple sequence entries per file).
 Bismark will create two individual folders within this directory, one for a C->T converted genome and the other one for the G->A converted genome.
-After creating C->T and G->A versions of the genome they will be indexed in parallel using the indexer `bowtie-build` (or `bowtie2-build`).Once both C->T and G->A genome indices have been created you do not need to use the genome preparation script again (unless you want to align against a different genome...).
+After creating C->T and G->A versions of the genome they will be indexed in parallel using the indexer `bowtie-build` (or `bowtie2-build`).
+Once both C->T and G->A genome indices have been created you do not need to use the genome preparation script again (unless you want to align against a different genome...).

 Please note that Bowtie 1 and 2 indexes are not compatible.
-To create a genome index for use with Bowtie 2 the option `--bowtie2` needs to be included as well.
+To create a genome index for use with Bowtie 1 the option `--bowtie1` needs to be included as well.

 ### Running `bismark_genome_preparation`
 **USAGE:**